 None of this matters anyway.

-I’ll never be a great photographer [for now] because I am always snapping on the fly.
+I’ll never be a great travel photographer [for now] because I am always snapping on the fly.

 I have two children.

 I rarely have time to eat a banana, let alone set up the scene for the perfect travel shot.